seanmonstar/seanmonstar.github.io/_posts/hidden/2012-01-10-personalizing-search.md

 Personally, this really excites me.
 Google has always been useful for un-biased information, but when you wanted to know if a movie was good, or where to eat, you got a bunch of strangers opinions.
 We all know a friend’s opinion trumps 1,000 strangers.

 I hope it will eventually be like this: I want some some good Mexican.
-Oh look, John and Kevin both recommend La Cantina.<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup>
+Oh look, John and Kevin both recommend La Cantina.[^1]

-* * *

-1.

-The algorithm could analyze places that I already like, find my friends that also like those places, and see where else they enjoyed in the same category.&nbsp;[↩︎](#fnref:1)
+[^1]: The algorithm could analyze places that I already like, find my friends that also like those places, and see where else they enjoyed in the same category.